TomerP2/my_project_manager/README.md

 - Allows user to archive projects, which zips the project and moves it to the archive, sorted by date.

 ### Upcoming features
-- [ ] Add option whether to create obsidian vault for project
 - [ ] Add options for syncing projects, zip projects, and archive projects